One of the most common symptoms from meat-based and low carb dieters are leg cramps and muscle aches. It’s time to try some magnesium.

 I use the magnesium spray if I didn’t drink a lot of water or if I had a stressful day.
 But usually, I don’t need it.

 Sure, as the body adapts when first transitioning to carnivore-keto, we may need electrolytes, but we need to let the body find its own balance.
+Now if you have a lot of stress in your life, it will deplete nutrients and then balancing electrolytes and minerals will be hard to do.

 I don’t need any electrolytes unless I’m extended fasting. (even then, usually, extra high-quality sea salt works.